 National Mole Day is celebrated on October 23 around the world.
-It’s about a basic chemical algorithm, not about an animal burrowing underground.
-Although, if you want, you can celebrate a double holiday!
-So, “Avogadro’s Number”… Find out more about it!
+It is not about an animal burrowing underground, but is instead a commemoration of a basic chemical algorithm, known as Avogadro’s Number.
+That said, if you’d like, you can celebrate a double holiday!

-- a crater on the moon is named after the chemist;
+- A crater on the moon is named after the chemist.

-How to celebrate
+How to take part